-Installing a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you might expect, it won’t work well or at all if you see an error code appear.
-The specific error code offers useful information about the underlying problem, something a professional technician can use to offer solutions that much faster.
+Operating a Nest thermostat is one of the most convenient ways to improve the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you can expect, it won’t work properly or at all if you see an error code show up.
+The precise error code supplies useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much sooner.

-Here are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you could fix it and the approximate cost to do so.
-Keep in mind that while the price will ultimately depend on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts necessary to wrap up repairs.
+Let’s consider seven of the most likely error codes you might discover on your Nest thermostat.
+We’ll review the basics of each error code along with how you might solve it and the projected cost to do so.
+Keep in mind that while the price will ultimately hinge on the precise Nest model, you can expect to pay around $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
 Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the problem is fixed.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can inspect electrical connections and wiring until they locate the root of the problem.
+A trained technician should examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software issue.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and slowly look at each wire, seeing to it that they are fully inserted into the connector with the correct amount of uncovered copper.
-After they locate the problem connector, it can be swapped for a new one.
+They’ll shut off the power and progressively inspect each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
+When they find the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
-Presuming the breakers are on, you can inspect a couple of other places before contacting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
+Assuming the breakers are on, you can check a few other places before consulting a professional technician.

-Since this error can drain your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to call a pro.
+Since this error can drain your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power with a USB cable.
+In the event it presents error code 195, you can continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician should cautiously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+Your technician needs to carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 appear.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is sent using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off straightaway.
-You can then get in touch with a professional technician with the proper experience detecting and fixing electrical damage.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is transported through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience identifying and resolving electrical malfunctions.

 e73 – Critical

-This may be as easy as the breaker being switched off, but it may also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to get in touch with a local professional.
+This may be as easy as the breaker being switched off, but it may also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to contact a local professional.